hungcq/knowledge-repo/philosophy/the-logic-of-scientific-discovery.md

 - How to select theory: one which:
   - Has hitherto stood up to the severest tests
   - Is testable in the most rigorous way

+### 6. Degrees of testability
+#### A programme and an illustration
+- High degree of falsifiability = larger class of potential falsifiers = say more about the world of experience (higher empirical content)
+- Aim of theoretical sci: obtain theory with the highest degree of falsifiability
+- -> Single out the world of 'our experience' from the class of all logically possible worlds of experience with the greatest precision attainable by theoretical sci
+- -> All the events or classes of occurrences which we actually encounter and observe, and only those, would be characterized as 'permitted'
+#### How are classes of potential falsifiers to be compared?
+- Difficulty in comparing classes of potential falsifiers: infinite classes of forbidden/permitted events
+- 3 ways of comparing infinite classes:
+  - Use the concept of cardinality (power) of a class
+  - -> Can't solve the problem since the classes of potential falsifiers have the same cardinal number for all theories
+  - Use the concept of dimension: linked with degree of composition of basic stms
+  - Use the subclass relation
+#### Degrees of falsifiability compared by means of the subclass relation
+- Fsb: degree of falsifiability
+- Fsb(x) > Fsb(y) if class of potential falsifiers of x include that of y as proper subclass
+- -> Fsb(metaphysical/tautological) = 0.
+Fsb(self-contradictory) = 1 (assume 1 = max)
+- -> Fsb(empirical) > 0 & < 1 (empirical & consistent)
+#### The structure of the subclass relation.
+Logical probability
+- Less falsifiable = more logically probable
+- Degree of falsifiability can also be applied to singular stms
+#### Empirical content, entailment, and degree of falsifiability
+- Logical content def
+- Empirical content def
+- The comparison of the logical and of the empirical contents of 2 stms p & q leads to the same result if the stms compared contain no metaphysical elements
+#### Levels of universality and degrees of precision
+- 2 imp demands to attain the highest possible empirical content:
+  - The demand for the highest attainable level (or degree) of universality
+  - The demand for the highest attainable degree of precision
+- Rule: if of 2 stms both their universality and their precision are comparable, then the less universal or less precise is derivable from the more universal or more precise; unless the one is more universal and the other more precise
+#### Logical ranges.
+Notes on the theory of measurement
+- Degree of precision in measurement must be high enough to detect the small dif between the calculated observable events when comparing the consequences of 2 theories
+- Bounds of interval (x+-y) need to be fixed with a degree of precision greatly exceeding what we can hope to attain for the original measurement
+- -> Unsharp (condensation) bounds
+- In the absence of measurements, concept of condensation bounds cannot be applied
+- -> Superiority of methods that employ measurements over purely qualitative methods
+#### Degrees of testability compared by reference to dimensions
+- Limitation of subclass relation in answering the question of the number of parameters which have to be ascertained, and to be substituted in the formula
+- Compare theories as to their degrees of testability by ascertaining the minimum degree of composition which a basic stm must have if it is to be able to contradict the theory
+- -> Need to find a way to compare basic stms in order to ascertain whether they are more or less composite
+- All basic stms, whatever their content, whose degree of composition does not reach the requisite minimum, would be permitted by the theory simply because of their low degree of composition
+- Comparison process:
+  - Select arbitrarily a class of relatively atomic stms, taken as a basis for comparison.
+  Example form: there is a measuring apparatus for ... at the place ..., the pointer of which lies between the gradation marks ... and ...
+  - d: dimension: all singular stms whose degree of composition <= d are permitted
+  - -> Smaller d = higher falsifiability
+  - -> Can be applied to basic stms
+- If 2 theories have the same d, then use subclass approach if can
+#### The dimension of a set of curves
+- When the field of application of a theory can be identified with the field of its graphic representation, then the dimension of the theory with respect to this field is identical with the dimension of the set of curves corresponding to the theory
+- -> The number of freely determinable params of a set of curves by which a theory is represented is characteristic for the degree of falsifiability of that theory
+#### Two ways of deducing the number of dimensions of a set of curves
+- 2 methods of reducing d:
+  - Material: not change the share of curve
+  - Formal: change the shape of curve
+  - -> Not diminish the generality of the definition

 # Criticism
 - Chap 8 (probability) is too technical